Distance: 26 miles one way

-Once you’re on North South, you can’t get lost—just stay on the main road at any intersection.
+Once you’re on North South, you can’t get lost, despite the complexity of the route on Mapmyride—just stay on the main road at any intersection.
 From the north, it’s up and down, mostly down, all the way to the Cosumnes River crossing at 20 miles, then up and down, mostly up, to Omo Ranch Rd.
 The only climbing you’ll notice are the last 3 miles, and they’re moderate.

 Immediately after PiPi Campground (unmissable) the road makes a sharp turn across the Glenn Oviatt Bridge.
 But before you cross it, if it’s late enough in the year, go 100 ft. down the little dirt road that goes downstream right before the bridge and go wading or swimming in the Cosumnes River.
 I did this in August after a week of 100+-degree days, and it was heaven.
 While you’ve stopped, go over to PiPi across the road and look at the telephone booth—must be the last one in America.